-The Nei Jing Tu: A Taoist Representation of Chakras, Bandhas, and Mudras
+The Nei Jing Tu

+A Taoist Representation of Chakras, Bandhas, and Mudras

 This final chapter is an interpretation of a famous taoist image called the Nei Jing Tu.
+I believe the Nei Jing Tu presents, in symbolic form, most of the theories and techniques explored in this essay.